LeetLLM

 1hold release 2['FRR exceeds 10%']

-Key Insight: A usable release decision can't minimize Attack Success Rate alone.
-It must keep bypasses low without blocking normal customers, and it must expose categories or judge disagreements that still need review.
+Release gate: A usable release decision can't minimize Attack Success Rate alone.
+It must keep bypasses low without blocking benign users, and it must expose categories or judge disagreements that still need review.

 Multi-turn attack strategies

-One common pattern is a crescendo attack.
-The attacker starts with benign context, then gradually narrows toward a restricted goal.
+One common pattern is gradual escalation across turns.
+The attacker starts with benign context, then narrows toward a restricted goal.
 The weakness isn't some literal "desire" for consistency.
 It's that each individual turn can look mild, while the full transcript reveals a harmful trajectory only when you inspect the conversation as a whole.

-The following flowchart shows how a crescendo attack establishes benign context before making a harmful request:
+The flowchart shows how gradual escalation establishes benign context before making a harmful request:

 Diagram showing Turn 1 benign security background, Turn 2 restricted mechanism framing, Turn 3 operational detail request, and Conversation judge reviews full transcript.
 Diagram showing Turn 1 benign security background, Turn 2 restricted mechanism framing, Turn 3 operational detail request, and Conversation judge reviews full transcript.